AI Code Refactoring: Tools, Tactics & Best Practices

 Hallucination Monitoring and Prevention

 Create a "hallucination watchlist" tailored to codebase characteristics.
 Common issues include incorrect import statements, mishandled edge cases, and overzealous optimizations that break domain-specific logic.
-Document these patterns and train team members to spot them during reviews.
+Modern AI systems minimize hallucinations through semantic-level code understanding, but human oversight remains essential for complex business logic.

 Automated Rollback Procedures